Twins vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have been chosen as underdogs in 21 games this year and have walked away with the win seven times (33.3%) in those games.
+- The Twins have won in seven, or 31.8%, of the 22 contests they have been named as odds-on underdogs this year.

-- Minnesota has played as an underdog of +145 or more twice this season and won both games.
+- This season, Minnesota has won three of its eight games when it's the underdog by at least +120 on the moneyline.

-- The moneyline set for this matchup implies the Twins have a 40.8% chance of walking away with the win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Twins have a 45.5% chance of pulling out a win.

-- Games involving Minnesota have gone over the total set by oddsmakers in 25 of 60 chances this season.
+- Minnesota's games have gone over the total in 25 of its 61 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!